 2024 Summer Research Fellowship Projects

-Eighteen projects have been selected for this summer.
-All projects will be mentored by faculty from all schools across Stevens.
-Below is information about the selected projects and the faculty member who will be leading the projects.
+Eighteen projects were selected for the 2024 summer program.
+All projects were mentored by faculty from all schools across Stevens.
+Information about each of the selected projects can be found below.

 Stepping Up Personalized Human Activity Recognition with Multi-Sensor Fusion and Transfer Learning